University of Tennessee Medical Center

-The University of Tennessee Medical Center (UTMC) is an academic medical center located in Knoxville, Tennessee and serves as a referral center for East Tennessee and regions in Kentucky and North Carolina.
-The University of Tennessee Graduate School of Medicine (UTGSM) oversees residency and medical student education at UTMC.
+The University of Tennessee Medical Center (UTMC) is an 855-bed academic medical center located in Knoxville, Tennessee and serves as a referral center for East Tennessee and regions in Kentucky and North Carolina.
+The University of Tennessee Health Science Center (UTHSC) College of Medicine, Knoxville oversees medical student education and University of Tennessee Graduate School of Medicine (UTGSM) oversees resident training at UTMC.
 In addition to being a Level I Trauma Center, UTMC is recognized as a center for primary stroke, biomedical imaging, adult & children transplantation, pediatric dialysis, and kidney failure.
-In 2010, UTMC opened Eastern Tennessee's first dedicated heart hospital.
+In 2010, UTMC opened East Tennessee's first dedicated heart hospital.

 History

 UTMC first opened its doors on August 7, 1956, as the University of Tennessee Memorial Hospital.
 By the 1960s, the hospital acquired more facilities for research, patient care, and residency training.
 In 1971 the UT Board of Trustees allowed 20 senior medical students from the University of Tennessee College of Medicine to train at UTMC.
 The hospital saw technological advancements in the 1980s with construction of the Boling Pavilion, the implementation of the area's first emergency response helicopter (Lifestar), and other specialty advancements.
 In 1991, the UT Board of Trustees assigned the hospital's primary roles of patient care and medical education to University Memorial Hospital and the UT Graduate School of Medicine, respectively.
 The facility is currently under expansion, with plans to add nearly 50 beds to the Heart Hospital.